jpravetz/epdoc-strava/README.md

 Notes:

-1. Segments will show the name and time, but ony for visible segments listed in your settings.json file.
+1. Segments will show the name and time, but ony for visible segments listed in your segments.json file.
+2. By using the --prompt option, you will be prompted to include (y) or exclude (anything but 'y') a segment in your segment includes list.
-2. The Strava *description* field is parsed.
+3. The Strava *description* field is parsed.
 Any key/value pairs, represented by a line containing a string of the form *Tires=Knobbies* will result in a separate line being added to the description output.

 PDF Reports
 -----------